 We have upgraded our legacy Fibre Channel system from 8 gig up to 32 gig with our Pure Storage.
-By just coping the first few VMs off to that, I was floored at how fast it would write and read to the that system.
+By just copying the first few VMs off to that, I was floored at how fast it would write and read to that system.
 I am really excited to see once I get more VMs on there how well it will handle all of it.

 What's my experience with pricing, setup cost, and licensing?

 We just barely bought our Pure Storage, so we haven't been able to use Evergreen Storage subscription at all yet.
 However, it's a really cool concept.
 As long as we maintain our subscription, we will get new controllers every three years and really never have a forklift upgrade like we currently are doing.
 Just that future-proofing is an ease off of my mind to know that I won't have to do what I'm doing right now again.

 Which other solutions did I evaluate?